 nTopology is the only engineering design software that enables you to apply a Field-Driven Design approach.
 In nTopology, CAD geometry, meshes, planes, and points are all represented as distance fields.
 Simulation results, experimental measurements, and other imported engineering or manufacturing data are also examples of fields that you can use to drive your designs. nTopology gives you the tools to manipulate these different types of fields and use them as inputs to generate and control advanced modeling operations or drive advanced manufacturing processes.

-What are some applications of Field-Driven Design?
+What are the applications of Field-Driven Design?